AppleDash/AppleDash/README.md

 Hey!
 I'm AppleDash, or Blackjack.
 I'm a professional software developer who started out as a hobbyist, now with 12+ years of experience under my belt.
-My main professional experience is with game development and adjacent work, but I'm quite versatile due to my extensive hobby and volunteer experience.
+My main professional experience is with desktop game development and associated backend work, but I'm quite versatile due to my extensive hobby and volunteer experience.

 I enjoy desktop and server development in C, C++, Python, or Java; Web backend development in Ruby, PHP, or JS/TS; and Web frontend development with HTML5, CSS3, and JS or TS.